Hamiltonian Expressibility for Ansatz Selection in Variational Quantum Algorithms: Results and Discussion

-In this subsection, we present the results of the correlation analysis performed when the VQE protocol was executed under noisy conditions, as described in Section~\ref{subsubsec:noisy_setting_specifics}.
+In this section, we present the results of the correlation analysis performed when the VQE algorithm was executed under noisy conditions, as described in Section~\ref{subsubsec:noisy_setting_specifics}.
 The analysis is conducted on the 4-qubit circuits and problem instances introduced in Section~\ref{subsec:circuits_and_hamiltonians}.
-Specifically, we first examine how the correlation coefficients compare with those obtained in the ideal case.
+Specifically, we first compare the noisy-setting correlation coefficients with those obtained in the ideal case, focusing on the Spearman coefficient between Hamiltonian expressibility and the average normalized approximation ratio.
+Details on the other coefficients and on the correlations involving Hamiltonian expressibility ratio are presented in Appendix~\ref{app:Pearson_KT} and Appendix~\ref{app:Ham_Ratio}.
 Then, we illustrate the observed relationship between Hamiltonian expressibility and the average normalized approximation ratio through selected examples.
 Finally, using the average error rate metric defined in~\eqref{eq:err}, we investigate how the correlation coefficients evolve as the level of noise increases.

 \paragraph{Correlation Coefficients}